The Work of the Union - IUAI Representation

 - Montreal Conventions 2009, covering third party damage on the ground caused by unlawful interference (Unlawful Interference Convention) and general risks (General Risks Convention).

-More recently, the Union has been involved in ongoing discussions with Regulators and Governments on issues including:
+More recently, the Union has been involved in ongoing discussions with Regulators, Governments and Industry Stakeholders on issues including:

 - The Legal and regulatory framework for the development of UAV operations, and the challenges and opportunities that these operations bring to the insurance sector.